-- (1) New account and transferred accounts: This fee covers the initial premises visit to either set the meter and/or establish the beginning meter reading.
-The technician ensures the meter is working properly, lights all appliances in the home or business, and answers any customer questions. - (2) Resumption of terminated service: This fee covers two (2) site visits.
+- (2) Resumption of terminated service: This fee covers two (2) site visits.
 The first visit is to stop service for non payment where the meter is locked and sealed and the second visit is to reactivate service and light all appliances in the home or business. - (3) Meter re-reads: A fee is added to the customer's account for each subsequent request to read a meter if the initial reading has been substantiated. - (4) Appliance turn-ons: This fee covers the premises visit to light pilots. - (5) Late payment charge: One and one-half (11⁄2) percent per month of the amount of the unpaid previous balance charged. - (6) Deposits: Deposits in an amount up to the total of the highest two (2) months bills for service within the previous twelve (12) months may be required of customers who, after the passage of this chapter, have their service cut for nonpayment or have a late payment history.
-The city will be responsible for the judicious administration of deposits. - (7) Special request fee: For new accounts, transferred accounts, resumption of terminated service, and pilot light turn-ons to be performed on the same day of the request, and miscellaneous appliance adjustments, a fee of twenty-five dollars (\$25.00) in addition to the fees charged in (1), (2) and (4). - (8) Unauthorized overrun fee: An unauthorized overrun fee of two hundred (200) percent of the applicable rate times the unauthorized quantities of gas taken in excess of the contract quantity will be charged. - (9) Operational Flow Order (OFO) charges: Customers will be given at least eight (8) hours notice of an operational flow order unless a shorter time is required to protect the operational integrity of the system.
-A customer exceeding allocated volume by less than ten (10) percent during the period restricted by the operational flow order shall be charged for each MMBtu taken in excess of the allocated volume the greater of 1) The city's weighted average cost of gas multiplied by one hundred five (105) percent or 2) the customer's contract rate multiplied by one hundred five (105) percent.
-A customer exceeding by greater than ten (10) percent their allocated volume during the restriction shall be charged for each MMBtu taken in excess of the allocated volume the city's weighted average cost of gas multiplied by one hundred five (105) percent plus twenty-five dollars (\$25.00) per MMBtu.
+The city department of financial services will be responsible for the judicious administration of deposits. - (7) Special request fee: For new accounts, transferred accounts, resumption of terminated service, and pilot light turn-ons to be performed on the same day of the request, and miscellaneous appliance adjustments, a fee of twenty-five dollars (\$25.00) in addition to the fees charged in (1), (2) and (4). - (8) Unauthorized overrun fee: An unauthorized overrun fee of two hundred (200) percent of the applicable rate times the unauthorized quantities of gas taken in excess of the contract quantity will be charged. - (9) Operational Flow Order (OFO) charges: Customers will be given at least eight (8) hours notice of an operational flow order unless a shorter time is required to protect the operational integrity of the system.
+A customer exceeding allocated volume by less than ten (10) percent during the period restricted by the operational flow order shall be charged for each MMBtu taken in excess of the allocated volume the greater of 1) The city's ESP's weighted average cost of gas multiplied by one hundred five (105) percent or 2) the customer's contract rate multiplied by one hundred five (105) percent.
+A customer exceeding by greater than ten (10) percent their allocated volume during the restriction shall be charged for each MMBtu taken in excess of the allocated volume the city's ESP's weighted average cost of gas multiplied by one hundred five (105) percent plus twenty-five dollars (\$25.00) per MMBtu.